 33. Things got messy at the White House celebration for Super Bowl XXI.

 While celebrating the Giants' Super Bowl XXI victory with President Reagan at the White House, linebacker Harry Carson emptied a Gatorade tub of popcorn over the Gipper's head.

 34. John Candy caused a momentary bit of distraction.

 On San Francisco's Super Bowl XXIII game-winning drive in 1989, Joe Montana saw a celebrity spectator; in mid-huddle, he nonchalantly asked his teammates, "Hey, isn't that John Candy over there?"

-On Super Bowl Media Day in 2000, a reporter asked Titans defensive tackle Joe Salave'a, "What's your relationship with the football?"
+On Super Bowl Media Day in 2000, a reporter asked then-Titans defensive tackle Joe Salave'a, "What's your relationship with the football?"
 He replied: "I'd say it's strictly platonic."

 Back-to-back Super Bowl victories aren't as rare as you might think.
 The Packers, Dolphins, 49ers, Cowboys, Broncos, Patriots, and Steelers have all pulled off this feat.
 In fact, Pittsburgh has won back-to-back Super Bowls on two separate occasions.

-The Wonder Years, Family Guy, and Undercover Boss all premiered immediately after the Super Bowl.
+The Wonder Years, Family Guy, and Undercover Boss all made their premieres immediately after the Super Bowl.

 The 1985 Bears recorded a hit rap song called "Super Bowl Shuffle," which was nominated for a Grammy Award for Best Rhythm and Blues Performance by a Duo or Group with Vocal.
 (It lost to Prince & the Revolution's "Kiss.")